 Team Slide: How to Present Your Founders and Key Hires

-Team slide pitch deck guide with examples from funded startups.
-Learn what investors look for, best formats, and common mistakes to avoid.
+Team slide guide with examples from funded startups.
+What investors look for, best layouts, and a free PowerPoint template.

 After reviewing over 100 team slides from successful seed and Series A fundraises, one mistake appears in nearly half of rejected decks: leading with credentials instead of relevance.
 Founders list Harvard MBAs and Google tenure when investors are asking a simpler question—why are YOU the right people to solve THIS specific problem?